ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/docs/01_sessions/05_noise/pgs_tutorial_01_noise/pgs_tutorial_01_noise.md

 ![selectemitter](img/selectemitter.png)

-6. Open the Niagara System and you will see a simple fountain particel system set up.
+6. Open the Niagara System and you will see a simple fountain particle system set up.
+As you can see the particles are moving as there are forces applied to them.
+The particles are also currently in the form of *Sprites*, which render Texture and Materials to 2D camera-facing planes.
+We would like for the particles to be a 3D object instead, which is what we will do in the next step.

 ![niagarafountain](img/niagarafountain.gif)

 7. First lets remove the **Sprite Renderer** in the Fountain node and replace it with a **Mesh Renderer** with the small red "+" on the render section.
-This will render meshes as particles instead.
+This will render meshes as particles instead the sprites.

 8. Expand the *Meshes* section and the default setting will be S_Gnomon.
-Click on the mesh name and select any mesh you want - either from your level or Unreal developer content.
+Click on the mesh name and select any mesh you want - either from your assets or Engine content.
+You should see the white dots in the preview become replaced with a mesh.

 9. There is a gear icon on the right of the search bar, which if clicked, shows directories from which you can get content.